pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 - [spfx doctor](https://pnp.github.io/cli-microsoft365/cmd/spfx/spfx-doctor/)
 - [spfx project doctor](https://pnp.github.io/cli-microsoft365/cmd/spfx/project/project-doctor/)

-### Extended SPO file copy command
+### Extended the 'spo file copy' command

 In this release, we also improved the `spo file copy` command with two new options.
 One of them is definitely worth checking as it allows to clear the author and created date.
 Check out the [related issue](https://github.com/pnp/cli-microsoft365/issues/5340) to find out more.

 ### New contributing guidance

-Not so long ago we migrated our docs to a new fresh framework adding a couple of awesome features along the way like AI search powered by [Mendable](https://www.mendable.ai/).
+Not so long ago we migrated our docs to a new static site generator adding a couple of awesome features along the way like AI search powered by [Mendable](https://www.mendable.ai/).
 In this release, we worked on adding more valuable content and added a new section with contributing guidance to the CLI for Microsoft 365.
 How to add a new command?
 How to add unit tests?
 How to add a new script sample?
 All that and much much more will become super clear after [checking out our docs](https://pnp.github.io/cli-microsoft365/contribute/contributing-guide).

-### The fun never stops, improving our Codebase
+### The fun never stops, improving our codebase

-In this minor release, we continue our work on refactoring the code base to embrace the asynchronous programming model using **async/await**.
+In this minor release, we continued our work on refactoring the code base to embrace the asynchronous programming model using **async/await**.
 All this would not have been possible without our awesome contributors and their dedication to CLI for Microsoft 365.
 Just have a look at the [list](https://github.com/pnp/cli-microsoft365/issues/3618) to get a feeling of the amount of work already done and what is left.

 We've also taken the first steps to refactor our codebase to centralize the shared code in util functions.
 This refactor will bring a performance boost to the tool as well as allow easier integration and testing.
 Check out the [related issue](https://github.com/pnp/cli-microsoft365/issues/4531) to go over the details.